Essential Duties and Responsibilities

 - Live in Charlotte, NC or the surrounding areas.
 Please note that if you going to be in NC for other reasons during Christmas at the Library, you are welcome, but you are responsible for your own housing and transportation.

-- Have visited the Library, including taking a Journey of Faith tour;
+- Have visited the Library, including taking The Journey of Faith tour;

 - Provide own transportation to and from the Library;

 - Submit to pastoral and personal reference checks;